Chhindwara

-Chhindwara is a major city in India and a Municipal Corporation in the Chhindwara district in the Indian state of Madhya Pradesh.
+Chhindwara is a city and Municipal Corporation in Chhindwara district in the Indian state of Madhya Pradesh.
 The city is the administrative headquarters of Chhindwara District.
 Chhindwara is reachable by rail or road from adjacent cities Betul, Jabalpur and Nagpur.
-The nearest airports are in Nagpur, although there is a small airport located in the district which is not serviceable for passenger planes.
+The nearest airport is in Nagpur, although there is a small airport located in the district which is not serviceable for passenger planes.

 History

-It was believed that Chhindwara District was full of "Chhind" trees (wild date palms) many years ago, and the place was called "Chhind"-"Wada" (wada means place).
+It was believed that Chhindwara District was full of chhind trees (wild date palms) many years ago, and the place was called "chhind-wada" (wada means place).
 Another story says that due to the population of lions (called "sinh" in Hindi), it was considered equivalent to entering the lions' den to enter this district.
 Hence, it was called "Sinh Dwara" (lit.
 'Lion Gate').
-In course of time, it became "Chhindwara".
+Over time, it became "Chhindwara".

 The Gole Gunj market of the city, with its two large gateways (known today as Kamania Gate), was built by Captain Montgomery, who administrated the district as a regent of Richard Jenkins (1818–1830).
 The municipality of Chhindwara was founded in 1867.

 Geography

-Chhindwara is one of the largest cities in the Satpura range and the largest district in terms of area in Madhya Pradesh.
+Chhindwara is one of the largest cities in the Satpura range.
 It is on a plateau, surrounded by lush green fields, rivers and by dense forest with diverse flora and fauna.
-The town is built around the Bodri Stream, a tributary with the Kulbehra River & is the origin source of Pench River which flows across Pench National Park which includes Pench Tiger Reserve, which is one of the reserve for the Tiger Project of India.
+The town is built around the Bodri Stream, a tributary of the Kulbehra River and the origin source of Pench River which flows across Pench National Park.